dontic/dontic.github.io/src/content/blog/centralize-and-visualize-docker-logs-in-grafana-with-loki/index.md

 I love this setup, I deploy my stuff mainly with Docker and having all the logs centralized in a single place makes my life so much easier to debug and monitor.

+It's also SUPER simple to query specific logs, if I need to see the logs of a full compose project, or a specific service or container, I can do it with a simple query.

 Hope you found this guide useful!
-If you have any questions or suggestions, feel free to reach out to me on [Twitter](https://twitter.com/onticdani)!
+If you have any questions or suggestions, feel free to reach out to me on [X](https://x.com/onticdani)!

-Also, if you want to learn more about how to query Loki logs in Grafana, check out [this article](https://daniel.es/blog/how-to-query-logs-in-grafana-loki/).